 Overall, this is an auspicious and effective documentary about a fascinating human being.
 But as with any highly romanticised movie, it has a few flaws.
 Meeting Gorbachev quickly mentions in passing that many Russians perceive Gorbachev as a traitor, but it fails to analyse this in more detail.
 It almost entirely ignores that the fact Gorbachev does not enjoy as much popularity in his home country as he does abroad.
 It also fails to question: was Gorbachev naive in trusting Reagan and Thatcher?
 And what about Pope John Paul II, who is often credited with playing a pivotal role in the demise of the USSR?
 The pontiff is strangely absent from the movie.

-Meeting Gorbachev premieres at the Cambridge Film Festival, which takes place between October 17th and 24th.
+Meeting Gorbachev premiered at the Cambridge Film Festival, which took place between October 17th and 24th.
 It is out in cinemas across the UK on Friday, November 8th.
+On VoD on Monday, December 2nd.